ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

    ```
    {:pre}

-## Create a security group for system maintenance
+## Configure a security group with maintenance access rules
+{: #maintenance-security-group}

 With access to the bastion working, continue and create the security group for maintenance tasks like installing and updating the software.